-Take a quick look at your social media feed over the past 3 months, and you’ll notice that it has been filled to the brim with homemade food – lots of it.
+Ever since staying at home became the default in these pandemic times, you might notice your social media feed has been filled to the brim with homemade food – lots of it.
 Among these, you’ve probably spotted delicious spoils from home bakers, such as burnt cheesecakes and sinful chocolatey brownies.

-And now that home bakers have more leeway to operate in Phase 2 of the post-Circuit Breaker, we still have time to hop onto the bandwagon and get our hands on these treats.
-Just check out these famous Circuit Breaker desserts from home businesses that you can order to comfort yourself while continuing to work from home:
+And now that home bakers have become a mainstay regardless of whether dine-in is allowed, we can’t wait to get our hands on these treats.
+Just check out these famous home baker desserts that you can order to comfort yourself while continuing to work from home:

 Check out our other food delivery articles here:

 - Snack & beverage subscription boxes

 Half-glazed, half-cream cheese cinnamon rolls for the best of both worlds.

 Image credit: @guiltfreefood.sg